Skip to content

 Using the feedback

-Following the result the trainee is encouraged to discuss the feedback with their trainer and/or Educational Supervisor.
+Following the result the candidate is encouraged to discuss the feedback with their trainer and/or Educational Supervisor.
 The feedback may raise similar themes to those that have been previously identified, or it may suggest some new areas to work on for the future.

 Experience shows that it is often most useful if a particular feedback statement is repeatedly marked.
 Or if the feedback is found repeatedly in a particular domain.
 The odd, single feedback statement relating to one case may be less useful.
-However, it will be linked to the case, so the trainee will know which case the feedback refers to.
+However, it will be linked to the case, so the candidate will know which case the feedback refers to.

-See our MRCGP exam resit support for GP trainees.
+See our MRCGP exam resit support.